scds/intro-python/lessons/lesson3d.md

 </details>

 ## Lesson Objectives
-- A learning objective.
+- Use containers to store data.
-- Second learning objective.
+- Learn the differences between lists, tuples, sets, and dictionaries.
-- Another learning objective.
+- Use the `help()` function to discover more functions.

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.